 Many people use many different ways to budget their life.
 As long as the way you choose works for you, it is enough.
 You just need to find the best way for yourself.

 I thought it would be interesting to go over the main ways to budget for your personal finances that exist.
-And I am also going to share my experience with budgeting.
+And I also share my experience with budgeting.

 What is a budget?

-Let’s start with the definition of a budget.
-We are going to focus on personal budgets, not on corporate budgets that are much more complex.
+First, what is the definition of a budget?
+We focus on personal budgets, not on corporate budgets that are much more complex.

 Now, we will see that there are several ways to budget your personal finances.